 An ESI is defined as a person within ten (10) years of completing their terminal research degree, medical residency, or equivalent.

 The HVTN will offer a limited number of travel awards to attend this conference.
-Travel award information is available here.
+The deadline for submitting an application for a travel award has ended.

-The draft conference agenda is now available on the Program page.
-Check back often as the agenda is finalized through January 2019.
+The conference agenda is now available on the Program page.

 Attendees are strongly encouraged to participate in the HVTN Full Group Meeting (FGM).
 Participation in the FGM will provide attendees further opportunities to expand their knowledge of HIV vaccine science and to continue to develop professional networks.
 More information about the HVTN FGM can be found here.